svgeesus/EuroMPE/Duophonic/Gate-LED.md

 Gate is +10V.
 Test droop into low loads like 10k.

 Trigger is +10V for 10ms.
+Maybe 9V with a small 12V to 9V regulator?

 ## Boards

 Panel board with 6 jacks on two rows (Gate & Trigger, Tune per voice), 2 LEDs above, one edge connector below.

 - 4 for gate and trig
-- 6 for two rgb
+- 1 for NeopPixels
 - 4 for gnd

-Circuitry board with power connections (5V for level shifters, 10V for gate/trig), digital outs (4) for gate and trig, pwm outs (6) for two RGB LEDs, gnd connection to teensy.
+Circuitry board with power connections (5V for level shifters, 12V to make gate/trig), digital outs (4) for gate and trig, gnd connection to teensy.

+Maybe combine with [tune input](./calibration.md) on one board?

 ## Work Plan